symbol/symbol-docs/source/server.rst

 Building the image
 ******************

-To compile catapult-server source code, follow the building |instructions|.
+To compile catapult-client source code, follow the building |instructions|.

 ***********************
-Running catapult-server
+Running catapult-client
 ***********************

-catapult-server executable can be used either to run different types of nodes or to launch new networks.
+catapult-client executable can be used either to run different types of nodes or to launch new networks.
-This section contains the instructions on how to run the catapult-server for various purposes.
+This section contains the instructions on how to run the catapult-client for various purposes.

 Running a network node
 ======================